What’s the ROI of Gary Vaynerchuk?

 I hope everyone reading this appreciates the fact that we live in a very strange world (a good strange), and a far different world than just 10 years ago.
 I’m referring to the opportunities all of us have to quench our thirst for knowledge and explore the far reaches of the world from behind our digital screens.
 This has given us a chance to interact with people of all walks of life that the “small town” generations prior couldn’t even fathom.

 I bring this point up because aside from some close mentors of mine I had growing up; I really haven’t had many in my adult life.
 I’ve utilized the resources I’ve been given in an “Internet world” to expand my personal knowledge and career growth by exploring individuals that I can relate to and gain inspiration from.

 One of those individuals is Gary Vaynerchuk (@garyvee).
 Some of you reading this may have no idea who he is.
-Kudos to you for wandering onto the article and continuing to read!
-As an assist, here’s a couple random quick links to some content Gary has put out.
+Kudos to you for wandering onto the article and continuing to read it!
+As an assist, here are a couple of random quick links to some content Gary has put out.

 Also, check out his website – https://www.garyvaynerchuk.com

 Now, Let’s take a step back before we go forward.

 In late 2011, I made the toughest decision of my life.
 I had gotten married and had a child on the way when I began to notice the golf industry moving in a direction that I didn’t like.
 It was at that point that I decided to make a career shift.
 I had learned a lot in sales & marketing from running my teaching business and had passions in those areas.
 I began to change the course of my life and focus on those.
 Emotionally, it was a tough move, as I loved the game of golf and loved making people better players.